scottgriv/scottgriv/README.md

 - I enjoy traversing across multiple disciplines and fields (inside and outside of Computer Science) to come up with creative solutions with my projects.
 - I'm passionate not only about clean code and architecture but also about the overall User Experience (UX) and User Interface (UI) of my projects; I do all of my own design work and my favorite part of what I do is combining technology with art.
 - Additionally, I actively contribute to the open source community on [GitHub](https://github.com/scottgriv), help fellow developers solve technical problems on [Stack Overflow](https://stackoverflow.com/users/3092847), and educate others about technology around the Web.
+- Visit my [Portfolio Website](https://scottgrivner.dev) and [Business Website](https://nightowllabs.io) for more information about my work.

 <hr>
 <h2 align="center"><b>Check out my projects!</b></h2>
 <div align="center">